Definition of a High Performance Building

 Building with ICF does not limit design.
 Just as with conventional construction, additional corners (more than four) increase cost from start to finish throughout the entire construction process of the building.
 Additional corners typically complicates the roof construction as well, increasing costs even greater.
 You can reduce energy consumption and building cost, create an attractive design, and ensure smart use of interior space as you consider these types of issues.

 Buildings should have adequate south wall with appropriate glass area to improve sun tempering and passive solar energy.
 The more energy you gain from properly designed orientation, windows and overhangs, the less power driven heating and cooling energy that is needed to make up the difference.
-Plant trees and shrubs for summer shading, wind, noise and privacy.
+Do not underestimate the importance of properly designed windows and overhangs (use of thermal mass).
+You can strategically plant trees for summer shading, and they may help with wind, noise and privacy.

 Optional Earth Sheltering